AeloveRim/TahrovinGrit/README.md

 - 3 followers : -20% EXP from quests, -70% EXP from exploring and clearing areas
 - 4+ followers : -30% EXP from quests, no EXP from exploring and clearing areas

+The Leadership speech perk will allow you to bring more followers without a penalty.

 Daegon has been removed but new followers have been added : [Misty Skye](https://www.nexusmods.com/skyrimspecialedition/mods/16374) and [M'rissi](https://www.nexusmods.com/skyrimspecialedition/mods/9666).

 ## Quests